mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 The scanning order is expressed in this pseudocode::

     scanStartTime = now()
+    # You'll likely need to convert units here.
+    beforeCoolDown = scanStartTime - cooldownMS

     while true:
         serversToCheck = all servers with lastUpdateTime before scanStartTime

-        remove from serversToCheck any Unknowns with lastUpdateTime < cooldownMS ago
+        remove from serversToCheck any Unknowns with lastUpdateTime > beforeCoolDown

         if no serversToCheck:
             # This scan has completed.